farnazdev/farnazdev/README.md

 ## About me
-Hi, I'm Farnaz, a software engeeniering student with a focus on back-end development and data analytics.
+Hi, I'm Farnaz, a Software Engineering student with a focus on back-end development and data analytics.
 My strong suit lies in technologies like TypeScript and JavaScript, and I work with frameworks such as React and Node.js.
 I enjoy challenging myself to learn new technologies and strive to be constantly growing.

 ## Technologies 🚀
 ### Programming Languages 💻